Our Staff

 Antaliyah Maxwell

-School Aged Teacher & Group Leader
+School Age Teacher & Group Leader

 Antaliyah Maxwell (she/her/hers) comes from a Cantabridgian family with deep roots in Cambridge.
 In fact, her mother actually attended Community Art Center as a youth, and participated in some of the earliest filmmaking projects!
 Antaliyah has worked as a Teacher’s Assistant at TechBoston Academy, where she assisted students ages 5-13 in behavior and honor roll classes; tutoring students in math, social studies, science and humanities.
 She has also worked as a home health aid for Cerebral Palsy of Massachusetts, where she took great care of some of the most vulnerable clients.
 Antaliyah is finishing up a bachelor's degree at the University of Massachusetts - Boston, majoring in sociology with a minor in early education.
 Coming from a large family, Antaliyah has tons of real-life, hands-on experience working with young children.
 She appreciates that working with children teaches patience, and enjoys viewing life through the observations of young children.
 In her spare time, Antaliyah loves delving into poetry - you may even catch her at an open mic in the area!

-School Aged Teacher & Group Leader
+School Age Teacher & Group Leader

-Assistant School Aged Teacher & Group Leader
+Assistant School Age Teacher & Group Leader

 Jose Yax